felipevcc/holbertonschool-AirBnB_clone_v3/README.md

 ## API

-Este proyecto tiene 6 entidades, all HTTP methods are supported:
+This project have 6 entities, all HTTP methods are supported:
 * /amenities
 * /cities
 * /places